ralf-meyer/molSimplify/tests/README.txt

 III.
 Run Test Cases
   1. Tests will be automatically run by Travis.
-However, it's highly recommended that one runs the tests locally before commiting or push to repository to avoid breaking things
+However, it's highly recommended that one runs the tests locally before committing or push to repository to avoid breaking things

   2. Here are some different ways to run the tests.
 Assume that the we are at the